Understand Oxygen behavior

 Oxygen provides a collaboration tool in the Review pane that attaches a comment to a specific piece of text so you can provide feedback, ask questions, or submit ideas without altering the actual content.

-By default: The Remove button is NOT active in a comment when the current user editing the component did not create the comment.
+Remove button is NOT active in a comment when the current user editing the component did not create the comment.

 An administrator can allow the Remove button to be active even if he current user editing the component did not create the comment.